khalid-hussain/morals-and-behaviour/10-characteristics-of-the-soul.md

      his face or in his comportment[^mean-comportment] should there be any sign that he is troubled.

-    If a man whose own judgement is poor only knew what harm his false calculations had brought upon him so far, he would find success in the future if he stopped relying on his own judgement, Allāh guide us.
+    If a man whose own judgment is poor only knew what harm his false calculations had brought upon him so far, he would find success in the future if he stopped relying on his own judgment, Allāh guide us.